RobinManoli/elma-imager/README.md

 ### Output Filename
 If you want to keep track of the settings you've used you can save the commands in a textfile.
 But you can also automatically keep some information in the filenames.
 You use the name of the option (which you can see listed in the command line options above), prefixed by the % character, to use it in the filename.

-You can also use %frames to output the number of frames rendered.
+%lev becomes the filename of the level being used, and %frames outputs the number of frames rendered.

 Below will output the frame height and width in the filename:
 ```sh